appsmithorg/appsmith-docs/website/docs/reference/widgets/text.md

 <dd>

-Sets the color for the text in the table.
-Additionally, the text color can be programmatically modified using JavaScript functions.
+Sets the color for the text, and when JS is enabled, you can dynamically modify the text color using JavaScript functions.

 </dd>